Analyst Perspectives

 Topics: Tax, Business Performance, CFO, Corporate Finance, Financial Performance Management

 People who perform the financial planning and analysis (FP&A) function in the finance organization put together and update the budgets and forecasts.
 In many companies, the “A” portion of this activity gets short shrift.
 That’s because the mechanical process of pulling together and collating the data takes up so much time that very little remains for analysis.
-The result is that planning and budgeting is a less useful business tool than it could be.
-Improving FP&A can give executives and...
+The result is that planning and...

 Read More